DucManhPhan/DucManhPhan.github.io/_posts/2019-02-27-Chain-of-Responsibility-pattern.md

     For example let’s say a request is placed for the purchase of a new keyboard for an office.
 The value of the purchase is not that big, so the request is sent from the head of the office to the head of the department and then to the materials department where it stops, being handled locally.
 But if equipment for the whole department is needed then the request goes form the head of the department, to materials department, to the purchase office and even to the manager if the value is too big.

+- Example 3

+	In Windows system, this pattern is used to handle events generated from the keyboard or mouse.

+	Exception handling system also implement this pattern with the runtime checking if a handler is provided for the exeception through the call stack.
+If no handler is defined, the exeception will cause a crash in the program, as it is unhandled.

+	.NET framework implements COR pattern for HttpModule.

+	In JavaEE, the concept of Servlet filters implements the COR pattern, and may also decorate the request to add extra information before the request is handled by a servlet.

 <br>

 Thanks for your reading.